MattSi98/Boids-Flocking-Algorithm/README.md

 First: install unity

+Download and unzip this repository.

-Navigate to: Boids-Flocking-Algorithm > Boids > Assets > Scenes
+Within that folder navigate to: Boids-Flocking-Algorithm > Boids > Assets > Scenes

 Open Boids.unity